isabella232/livefyre.en/help/implementation/c-livefyre-identity-comp/c-janrain-capture-backplane-comp.md

 Customers using Janrain Capture and Backplane may use Livefyre Auth for Single Sign On (SSO), allowing users to immediately engage with your Livefyre Apps when they log into your site.

-## Janrain Capture/Backplane {#c_janrain_capture_backplane}

-Customers using Janrain Capture and Backplane may use Livefyre Auth for Single Sign On (SSO), allowing users to immediately engage with your Livefyre Apps when they log into your site.

 To benefit from this built-in Capture/Backplane integration, you must make configuration changes to both your Capture app and your Livefyre.js integration.

 >[!NOTE]